RAROC – A treasurers best tool for optimizing banking relationships and reducing financial expenses

 As a result, corporate treasurers are facing less transparency in increasingly complex relationships with their banks.
 The question that banks and corporations face is: what is an appropriate level of expenses paid and income earned for a mutually beneficial relationship to exist?

-Banks, in exchange for providing corporations credit lines, seek “side business” from companies to help compensate banks for accepting credit risk.
+Banks, in exchange for providing corporations credit lines, seek “side business” to help compensate banks for accepting credit risk.
 “Side business” covers a range of products and services, including cash management, market operations, coverage rates, and exchange rates.
 Such a system creates uncertainty surrounding the fair value of the services provided to corporations for two primary reasons.

-First, in the absence of a benchmark, companies believe they are obtaining optimal pricing.
+First, in the absence of a benchmark, companies often believe they are obtaining optimal pricing.
 However, without the guidance of an advisor with a database of best prices for similar companies (i.e. industry, rating, size, etc…), a company will never be certain where it stands relative to comparable organizations.
 Companies frequently pay fees for unnecessary services or, conversely, unwittingly expose themselves to disengagement risk if a bank believes it is not earning a sufficient overall return relative to risk.

 Secondly, because banks position “side business” as the additional compensation corporations must pay to justify the bank’s open credit risk exposure, the calculation to determine sufficient return is complex.
 In other words, to quantify a mutually beneficial banking relationship, the final output for return must be computed by accurately pricing the individual variables of credit exposure and products & services, among other variables.
 To add an additional level of complexity, each bank utilizes its own internal model with different prices for the variables.
 This means banks will always measure and define an acceptable rate of risk adjusted return differently than their peers!

 Since most banks measure their efficiency through a RAROC model, it is important to understand its evolution.
 Arising out of economic theories from the 1970s, the formula optimizes the allocation of bank capital by determining an appropriate measure of risk-adjusted return.
 Banks, like any other business, seek to generate a superior risk adjusted return to their WACC (weighted average cost of capital).
 Generally, the cost of capital is around 10% and profit targets between 10% and 15%.
-To achieve this goal, the banks have the possibility to adapt their selling prices, lower costs or change the allocation of capital, ie their commitments to a single prime contractor.
+To achieve this goal, the banks have the ability to adapt their selling prices, lower costs or change the allocation of capital, ie their commitments to a single prime contractor.

 Source: Redbridge Debt & Treasury Advisory